Gloria (Umberto Tozzi song): Notable inclusions

-In January 2021, the song was heard playing during Donald Trump's "Save America" rally, as captured in a video shared by Donald Trump Jr. The backstage video went viral after rally participants attacked the United States Capitol.
-Branigan's legacy manager Kathy Golik responded to the video, calling it "absolutely appalling to hear 'Gloria' being played in the background of a widely-circulating video of Pres.
-Trump [...] given the tragic, unsettling, & shameful happenings that occurred at the US Capitol."
+In a video of Donald Trump and associates taken shortly before the January 6 United States Capitol attack, the song can be heard in the background.

 Use by the St. Louis Blues

-The National Hockey League's (NHL) St. Louis Blues began using Branigan's cover version of "Gloria" as its unofficial victory song when they went on a franchise-record 11-game winning streak during the 2018–19 season; on January 6, a couple of Blues teammates were at a bar with a DJ, and according to defenceman Joel Edmundson, "this one guy looked at the DJ and said, 'Keep playing "Gloria"!' so they kept playing it.
+The National Hockey League's (NHL) St. Louis Blues began using Branigan's cover version of "Gloria" as its unofficial victory song when they went on a franchise-record 11-game winning streak during the 2018–19 season; on January 6, a couple of Blues teammates were at Jack's NYB in South Philadelphia, watching the Philadelphia Eagles at Chicago Bears NFC Wild Card Round game now known as the "Double Doink" for the Eagles' block of a Bears' potential game winning field goal attempt.
+According to defenceman Joel Edmundson, "this one guy looked at the DJ and said, 'Keep playing "Gloria"!' so they kept playing it.
 Everyone would get up and start singing and dancing.
 We just sat back and watched it happen.
 Right there we decided we should play the song after our wins."
 The following day, goaltender Jordan Binnington made his first start for the Blues that season and won the game with a shutout.
 The song was played at Enterprise Center every time the Blues won a game in the season, leading to "Play Gloria!" becoming both a meme and victory chant for Blues fans.
 "Gloria" reappeared on the iTunes singles chart thanks to the trend, reaching number three after the Blues won the Stanley Cup.
 "Gloria" also re-entered the Billboard charts in the wake of the Blues' championship, landing at number 46 on the Digital Song Sales chart for the week of 22 June 2019.